bguesman/docsify-test/docs/editor/blocks/planet_block.md

 <!--------------------------------------- METADATA --------------------------------------->
 <!---------------------------------------------------------------------------------------->
 ### Metadata
-These parameters are metadata or references to components/objects that the block uses.
+These parameters are metadata or references to components/objects that the component uses.